 The two-storey Villa Kunterbunt is the Bareiss children’s house for our youngest guests from 3 years of age.
 It is located only a few steps from the main building and opens up a play paradise set up especially for small children for laughing, playing and dreaming.
 Things here are actually similar to the kindergarten at home; the children sing, paint and make things together and, towards the end of the day, tidy up together.
 So that everything is in its place the next morning, and the fun can start again from the beginning.

-Fairy tales and a Lego room, the 7-Star Restaurant, herbal garden and petting zoo – the Villa Sternenstaub provides space for unlimited imagination and child-oriented pleasure.
+Fairy tales and movie room, 7-Star Restaurant and herbal garden – the Villa Sternenstaub provides space for unlimited imagination and child-oriented pleasure.
 The up-and-coming sorcerer’s apprentices are introduced to cooking and baking by our Bareiss chefs, the vegetable garden is worked on together with sowing, hoeing and weeding – and the harvest is turned into delicious meals.
 Every day spent here seems to be simply too short, so we sometimes, now and again, occasionally, make an exception and all spend the night here.

 High above, a bit hidden away in the treetop, we have built a quite unusual treehouse.
 It is circular like an enormous drum, and has little windows all round it like those on a ship.
 So those inside never really know whether they are underway in the sky or at sea.
 When you go out to the crow’s nest you can observe birds and other animals, and when you stay indoors and lie on the cushions for an afternoon nap you can imagine that you are on a swing in the clouds.